EthereumCommonwealth/DexNS/README.md

     - `signature` sha256 hash of this Name key-phrase.

 You can register Name and became its owner.
 You will own it until specified block with `endblock` number.
-If no one will claim your name you will continue to be its owner but if Name will be re-registered it will be updated with a new owner and new Name data.
+If no one will claim your Name after `endblock` you will continue to be its owner but if Name will be re-registered it will be updated with a new owner and new Name data.

 - `registerName` function allows you to register a new key-phrase Name and become its owner.